 12,000 years ago, some of the first people settled on the Haida Gwaii islands of British Columbia’s West coast.

-10,000 years ago, almost all of the ice was gone now, allowing populations to spread in all directions.
+10,000 years ago, almost all of the ice was gone now, allowing people to spread in all directions.

-For about the next 10,000 years a variety of different cultures flourished in all areas of Canada.
+For about the next 10,000 years a variety of different cultures flourished in most areas of Canada.